 Razza the rat

-In 2004 James Russell’s team of Auckland University scientists released a single male Norway rat, complete with radio-tag, on rat-free Motuhoropapa Island.
+In 2004 James Russell’s team of University of Auckland scientists released a single male Norway rat, complete with radio-tag, on rat-free Motuhoropapa Island.
 They were studying the difficulty of removing small rat populations from islands.
 Razza the rat escaped capture for 18 weeks, ignoring food traps, baffling trained rat dogs, and even swimming to another island.
 The fugitive rat made international news, was the subject of scientific papers and inspired a children’s book by Witi Ihimaera: The amazing adventures of Razza the rat.

 Rodent invasion studies and island ecology